Learn what to do when you encounter issues while selecting the transaction ID from the data.

 If the large transactions are not expected, consider running the Smart Splitter.

 Transactions with multiple effective dates

-Solution: Use the View Details button on the integrity check to identify which missing information is required for the respective entries to be included in your analysis.
+Select View Details on the integrity check and identify which missing information is required for the respective entries to be included in your analysis.